Speech Recognition: The Power of Voice

 Now, the advent of Big Data, Machine Learning and Artificial Intelligence, coupled with cloud-based computing, has enabled speech systems to develop.
 Today we are surrounded by all manner of voice-controlled devices.

 Take, for example, gadgets such as ‘Alexa’, ‘Siri’, ‘OK Google’ and ‘Cortana’.
 These all use speech recognition to function.
-They also have all seen a significant rise in the number of people making voice calls to contact centers through them.
+They also have all seen a significant rise in the number of people making voice calls to contact centres through them.

 With the prevalence of speech recognition, it’s easy to take for granted.
 We forget what a long process development has been and how complex the technology is.
 The seeming simplicity of our own speech is misleading.